OpenSlides/openslides-backend/docs/actions/speaker.create.md

 - If `speech_state == "interposed_question"`, the speaker has to be sorted after all other interposed questions, but before all other speakers (including point of order speakers)
 - The speech states `intervention` and `interposed_question` cannot be combined with `point_of_order == True`
+- If `speech_state == "intervention"`, the speaker has to be sorted after all other intervention, but before all other speakers (including point of order speakers)

 If the optional `structure_level_id` is given, it is checked whether a `structure_level_list_of_speakers` for this LOS and structure level exists.
 If it doesn't, it is